SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 By utilizing Qualtrics, you should know that users will be tracked in terms of page views, impressions, and clicks while interacting with the survey.

-Visitors to your website with Qualtrics enabled must have their Ad-Blocker disabled to view surveys.
+Visitors in your website with Qualtrics enabled must have their Ad-Blocker disabled to view surveys.

 ## Using Qualtrics to enable surveys